 - Use snapshots to perform consistent backups to disk- or tape-based storage devices. - Create and store snapshots as backups on NetVault Backup-supported disk arrays. - NOTE: The Backup Files to Storage option is supported with any disk-based storage.
-To use the Retain Snapshot as Persistent and Discard After options, the data that you back up must reside on a NetVault Backup-supported disk array.
+To use the Perform Backup Off-Host using Client, Retain Array-Based Persistent Snapshot, and Discard After options, the data that you back up must reside on a NetVault Backup-supported disk array.
 Also, for persistent snapshots, only the metadata is copied to the target.